srfahim23/Python-RegEx/README.md

 .string return the string passed into the function .group() returns the part of the string where there was a match

+Example

+Print the position (start- and end-position) of the first match occurence.

+The regular expression looks for any words that starts with an upper case "S":

+    import re

+    txt = "The rain in Spain"
+    x = re.search(r"\bS\w+", txt)
+    print(x.span())